phanphantz/ThaiTextCare-for-Unity/README.md

 You have 2 options for installing the library.
 Either via the package manager (Recommended) or by downloading this repository and putting it in your Unity Projects.

 ### Package Manager Installation
 Installing the package via the Package Manager allows you to easily install or update ThaiTextCare as a third-party library.
-However, be aware that this method is not ideal if you need to modify the source code.
-Any changes made to files within the Packages folder will be lost if the package is re-downloaded, and those modifications aren't tracked by GIT if the Packages folder is included in the `.gitignore` file.
 1. In UnityEditor, Go to **Window > Package Manager**
 2. Click + button and choose **Add package by git URL**
 3. Use this link to install the package: https://github.com/phanphantz/ThaiTextCare-for-Unity.git
 4. That's it!
 You're all set!

+### Other Considerations
+- Please be aware that installing the library via Package Manager is not an ideal method if you wish to modify the source code.
+Any changes made to files within the Packages folder will be lost if the package is re-downloaded, and those modifications aren't tracked by GIT if the Packages folder is included in the `.gitignore` file.
-**TIP:** You can drag the **Examples** folder from under **Packages/Thai Text Care/** into the **Assets** folder to easily copy example assets into your project.
+- To easily copy the example assets into your project, You can drag the **Examples** folder from under **Packages/Thai Text Care/** into the **Assets** folder.
 <br>
 <br>
 <img src="https://github.com/phanphantz/GameDevSecretSauce/blob/main/Assets/ThaiFontDoctor/ThaiTextCare_ExamplesFolder.jpeg" width="300">